ajlopez/BasicScript/README.md

 # BasicScript

-BASIC language interpreter in Javascript
+BASIC language interpreter in Javascript.
+Work in Progress

 ## Installation